lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-The purpose of epidemiology is generally to study disease.
+The general purpose of epidemiology is to study disease.
 Two important terms related to diseases in cohort settings are prevalence and incidence.

 ---